Last updated on 01 July 2022 by Legal Research Team at TermsFeed

-The legal agreements of your website or mobile app govern the relationship between your company and your users.
+Your website or mobile app's legal agreements govern the relationship between your business and your users.

-An update notice give users the chance to opt-out or close their accounts if they don't agree with the changes.
+An update notice give users the chance to opt-out or close their accounts if they don't agree with the changes you're making.

 Companies are making changes to their legal agreements for a variety of reasons: to make them more streamlined or readable, to be more descriptive, to inform users about new functionality of the website or mobile app, to adhere to legal requirements of new laws such as the GDPR and so on.